numblr/python_di/README.md

 methods.
 Provider methods are resolved in a top level container that is composed from individual containers that are provided by the implementation modules as mixins.

-The following diagram visualizes this pattern with a `component` module who's implementation is provided by the `ComponentImplContainer` and depends on a `service`, provided by the `ServiceImplContainer`.
-The top level `ApplicationContainer` is composed of both of the implementation containers.
+The following diagram visualizes this pattern with a `component` who's implementation depends on a `service`.
+Instances of `service` are provided by the `ServiceImplContainer`, instances of `component` in turn are provided by the `ComponentImplContainer`, which injects a `service` instance into the `component`.
+The top level `ApplicationContainer` is composed of both of these two implementation containers.
 Different implementations of the `service` can be injected into the `component` by replacing the `ServiceImplContainer` in the `ApplicationContainer` with any other container that provides a `service`.
 Application code uses the `ApplicationContainer` as entry point to retrieve a `component` (or `service`) instance.